-The replacement of the CDM regulations in 2015 saw the removal of the CDM Coordinators role, and the introduction of the Principal Designer.
-Creating three main roles for managing health and safety of a construction projects, with the client having overall responsibility for the successful execution of the projects, and the Principal Designer (PD) and Principal Contractor (PC) leading during the different phases of the project.
+The replacement of the CDM regulations in 2015 saw the removal of the CDM Coordinators role and the introduction of the Principal Designer.
+Creating three main roles for managing the health and safety of construction projects, with the client having overall responsibility for the successful execution of the projects, and the Principal Designer (PD) and Principal Contractor (PC) leading during the different phases of the project.

 You will be allocated a dedicated CDM advisor who will be your single point of contact throughout the project.
 They will work closely with you to help ensure that you are doing everything to fulfil your duties as required by the CDM 2015 Regulations.

 Your CDM advisor will undertake an initial visit to the proposed construction site to ascertain existing health and safety issues and to identify where further information will be required before the start of construction.